 Figure 9-788ee – EHT Operation element

 The Element ID, Length, and Element ID Extension fields are defined in 9.4.2.1 (General).
-The EHT STA gets the channel configuration information from the EHT Operation element if operating in the 6 GHz band.
-The subfields of EHT Operation Information field are defined in Table 9-xxx (EHT Operation Information field).
+The EHT STA gets the channel width and the channel center frequency information from the EHT Operation element if operating in the 6 GHz band. (#1729)

-Table 9-322al- EHT Operation Information field